myrmex-org/myrmex/docs/usage/iam-plugin.md

 Two predefined role configuration are available:

-*   `APIGatewayLambdaInvocation`: The `AWSLambdaRole` policy is attached to it and it can be associated to API Gateway endpoints.
+*   `APIGatewayLambdaInvocation`: The AWS policy `AWSLambdaRole` is attached to it and it can be associated to API Gateway endpoints.
-*   `LambdaBasicExecutionRole`: The `AWSLambdaBasicExecutionRole` is attached to it and it can be associated to Lambda functions.
+*   `LambdaBasicExecutionRole`: The AWS policy `AWSLambdaBasicExecutionRole` is attached to it and it can be associated to Lambda functions.

 It is possible to define custom policies and `trust-relationship` configuration.
 Is is also possible to reference policies from the Myrmex project.